-The engagement partner and other key engagement team members shall discuss how and where the financial statements may be susceptible to material misstatement due to fraud, and also share their insights and information among them.
+The engagement partner and other key engagement team members shall discuss how and where the financial statements may be susceptible to material misstatement due to fraud, and share their insights and information among the engagement team members.

-The engagement partner shall direct engagement team members to bring significant accounting and auditing issues arising during the audit, such as unusual transactions that raise questions about the economic rationale, to the attention of the engagement partner and more experienced engagement team members.
+The engagement partner shall direct engagement team members to bring matters arising during the audit which could be significant accounting and auditing issues, such as unusual transactions that raise questions about the business rationale, to the attention of the engagement partner and more experienced engagement team members.